Who doesn't want to look better, attract women with sex appeal, have more muscles, a surge in enegey and have more sex?

 Let me explain:

-Heart disease begins when plaque build up begins.
-It starts out slow, just a few little buildups along the arteries.
-A little plaque here and there is no big deal and wont impede any blood flow through the biggest arteries.
+Heart disease begins when plaque build-up begins.
+It starts out slow, with just a few little buildups along the arteries.
+A little plaque here and there is no big deal and won't impede any blood flow through the biggest arteries.

 But, the blood vessels in the penis are tiny compared to the big coronary arteries around the heart.
 A little plaque within those narrow vessels may just be enough to gum up the works while getting it on with a hot date.

 While blood flow remains perfectly unimpeded through the rest of the body, blood flow through the tiny and narrow penile capillaries may not be at its optimum even with the smallest bits of plaque build-up.

 So a little plaque here and there may seem like no big deal UNTIL it starts affecting you in the bedroom.

 Testosterone has a profound effect on a man's lipid profile.
 Low testosterone increases the production of LDL, bad cholesterol, promoting arterial plaque in many men beginning as early as age 20-25.

 In fact, recent studies (like this and that) show that by raising your testosterone from below 350 to over 550, you DECREASE your heart attack and stroke risk by over 30%!